alexkemp9/Python3docs/README.md

 ## *(original: Documentation for Python v3)*

 ### *¡Warning!*
 In Sept 2024 the simple act of loading [“3_new.odt”](/3_new.odt) into Libreoffice caused the entire desktop computer to lockup & become unresponsive to anything other than the OFF power button on the case.
 Without any further action from me towards the ODT that has now, in Nov 2024, moderated into a LibreOffice freeze when the ODT is loaded, but not a System Freeze.
 YMMV
+### Internal Navigation
 | The Files | Information Link |
 | --- | --- |
 |[0_ProgrammingInPython3.pdf](/0_ProgrammingInPython3.pdf)|[August 2024](#2024-august-00)|